metarush/perm/README.md

 if (!$perm->hasPermission($request))
     exit('Access denied');

-// access allowed
+// access allowed, continue with the app...
 ```

-That's basically the idea on how to use `Perm`.
+That's the idea on how to use `Perm`.
 The CRUD functions, or database of users, roles , and resources, are not included in this library as they are best implemented in userland -- since they are typically unique per project.
 The important thing to remember is to make them compatible with the three arrays required by `Perm` as discussed previously:

+- **$roleRanks**
 - **$roleResources**
-- **$roleRanks**
 - **$resourceRestrictions**